G\"odel-McKinsey-Tarski and (not quite) Blok-Esakia for Heyting-Lewis Implication: Introduction

 While Kripke semantics has obvious benefits, it does not provide a fully global completeness theorem for \emph{arbitrary} extensions of the minimal Heyting-Lewis system $\iA$ (\rfse{axioms}), even in the limitative modal or superintuitionistic cases.
 In contrast, the systems presented here are amenable to algebraic semantics, called \emph{Heyting-Lewis algebras}.
 These are obtained by fusing Heyting algebras with so-called weak Heyting algebras \cite{CelJan05} over the shared lattice reduct (\rfse{algebras}).
 To combine advantages of algebraic and relational semantics, one typically works with dual representations of algebras called descriptive frames.
 These can sometimes be viewed as topological spaces, analogous to Esakia spaces for intuitionistic propositional logic.
 Like the algebraic semantics, they give completeness, but are often easier to manipulate and transform, e.g., to prove the finite model property and decidability.
 We provide suitable Heyting-Lewis dualities in \rfse{sem}.

 Intuitionistic logics with natural Kripke semantics can often be viewed as fragments of classical modal logics determined by the same Kripke structures.
 In particular, formulae of \lna{IPC} can be identified via the G\"odel-McKinsey-Tarski translation with those formulae of modal logic \lna{S4} where every subformula is prefixed with $\Box$.
-Extensions of \lna{S4} satisfying the Grzegorczyk axiom \lna{Grz} of conversely well-founded posets correspond to extensions of \lna{IPC}: the Blok-Esakia theorem \cite{Blo76,Esa79,Esa19} establishes an isomorphism between the lattice of intermediate logics and the lattice of $\lna{S4Grz}$-logics.
+A \emph{modal companion} of an intermediate logic $\Theta$ is then defined as an \lna{S4}-logic containing the G\"odel-McKinsey-Tarski of an intuitionistic formula $\phi$ if and only if $\phi$ is in $\Theta$.
+These are useful because properties such as decidability and Kripke completeness can be transferred from a modal companion back to the corresponding intermediate logic.

-Wolter and Zakharyaschev \cite{WolZak97,WolZak98} extended the G\"odel-McKinsey-Tarski translation to provide a Blok-Esakia-style isomorphism between intuitionistic unimodal logics and classical \emph{bimodal} logics.
-This proved a fruitful approach, enabling the use of well-developed classical metatheory in proofs of correspondence, completeness, canonicity, the finite model property, and decidability results.
-In \rfse{embedding}, we generalise their Blok-Esakia result to the Heyting-Lewis setting.
+Wolter and Zakharyaschev \cite{WolZak97,WolZak98} extended the G\"odel-McKinsey-Tarski translation to translate intuitionistic unimodal logics into classical \emph{bimodal} logics.
+This proved a fruitful approach, enabling the use of well-developed classical metatheory in proofs of completeness, canonicity, the finite model property, and decidability results.
+In \rfse{embedding}, we generalise their result to the Heyting-Lewis setting.

 In order to put this transfer apparatus to good use, in \rfse{bimodal} we set out to prove the finite model property and decidability for classical bimodal logics.
 In particular, we prove this for (cofinal) \emph{transitive subframe logics}.
 These results can then be transferred to a large class of Heyting-Lewis logics (with an additional axiom enforcing that the relation interpreting $\tto$ is transitive).
-In both \rfse{embedding} and \rfse{bimodal}, care and ingenuity is required with Wolter and Zakharyaschev's original techniques: some results transfer smoothly to the more general setting, while other lemmas and theorems require subtler proofs, like Prop.~\ref{prop:pres-descr} and Lem.~\ref{lem:sigmarho} and \ref{lem:char-partial-order} below.
-We are not aware of similar transfer results between an intuitionistic source language involving binary modalities and a classical language involving exclusively unary ones.

-\paragraph{Earlier version.} This is the technical report corresponding to the similarly named paper accepted for publication at LICS 2021.
+\paragraph{Earlier version.} This is an updated version of a conference paper originally called ``G\"odel-McKinsey-Tarski and Blok-Esakia for Heyting-Lewis Implication''~\cite{GroLitPat21lics}.

+After publication of this paper and its corresponding technical report on arXiv~\cite{GroLitPat21arxiv}, we were made aware of a mistake in one of the lemmas leading up to the Blok-Esakia theorem.
+Specifically, in Appendix A.4 of the technical report~\cite{GroLitPat21arxiv}, the seventh equality in the chain of equalities at the bottom of page 36 does not hold.
+As a consequence, Lemma 4.18 fails, and with it so does Theorem 4.20, the analogue of the Blok-Esakia theorem.